Nimo

 Important points to keep in mind

-Metals conduct electricity because delocalised electrons carry charge through a lattice.
+Metals conduct electricity through delocalised electrons in a lattice.

-Metallic character decreases across a period and increases down a group due to changes in nuclear charge and shielding.
+Metallic character declines across a period and increases down a group due to nuclear charge and shielding changes.

-Non-metal oxides are frequently acidic; metal oxides are frequently basic, reflecting electron transfer behaviour.
+Non-metal oxides are frequently acidic, while metal oxides are generally basic, indicating different electron behavior.

-Atomic radius, ionisation energy and electronegativity together explain most trends in physical and chemical behaviour.
+Atomic radius, ionization energy, and electronegativity explain trends in behavior.

-Exceptions occur: hydrogen behaves as a non-metal, and some metals (for example, mercury) have anomalous physical states.
+Exceptions exist: hydrogen behaves as a non-metal, and some metals, like mercury, have unique physical states.

 Built with v0